 This is much cheaper than its neighbours, Hackney, Shoreditch, and Dalston.

-Bethnal Green is the perfect area for those looking to near the hottest entertainment and nightlife, as well as having easy access to offices in the centre of London.
+Bethnal Green is the perfect area for free-spirited people who enjoy a healthy dose of entertainment and nightlife, as well as having easy access to offices in the centre of London.

 This area is quickly becoming a culinary hotspot due to its ethnically diverse residents.